Sacred Heart Boys High School: Infrastructure

-The library can seat up to 20 students and is open during lunch breaks and up to 30 minutes after the school closes for the day.
+The E-library can seat up to 65 students and is only open during the E-LIBRARY period.

-The school has two Science laboratories accommodating 30 students at a time; one lab is on the second floor along with class rooms and the main auditorium while the other is next to the computer lab.
+The school has a Science laboratory accommodating 30 students at a time; The lab is on the second floor along with class rooms and next to the computer lab.
 Staff rooms are situated on the all floor of the old building and on the first floor of the new building.